-\Data source: www.cdc.gov/ncidod/dvbid/westnile/surv&control.htm
+^{}Data source: www.cdc.gov/ncidod/dvbid/westnile/surv&control.htm NT = No testing performed

 In Canada a similar pattern has been seen, with a dramatic decrease in cases from a peak of 2215 (2007) to 36 cases in 2008 with the last case reported in mid-September.
 Number of cases continued to fall to a low of 5 in 2010.
-Mirroring the situation in USA, there was a rise to 101 cases in 2011, and provisional 2012 data showed an increase to 450 cases.
+Mirroring the situation in USA, there was a rise to 101 cases in 2011 and to 447 cases in 2012.
+However provisional 2013 data show a fall with only 110 reported cases by November (end of week 47).

 The incubation period of WNV in humans is reported to be 3-15 days.
-Most human infections are either asymptomatic (76%), or result in only mild flu-like symptoms with full recovery (24%), but 1 in 150 -200 develop a more severe form of the disease which may culminate in fatal encephalitis, particularly if elderly or immunosuppressed.
+Most human infections are either asymptomatic (76%), or result in only mild flu-like symptoms with full recovery (24%)^{12,} but 1 in 150 -200 develop a more severe form of the disease which may culminate in fatal encephalitis, particularly if elderly or immunosuppressed.

 In general, the risk of transmission by transfusion relates to a few days of viraemia starting 1-3 days after infection.
 Viraemia lasts a mean of 6 days.
 During the 2002 epidemic in the USA 23 patients were confirmed to have acquired WNV through transfusion of red cells, platelets or fresh frozen plasma.
 Transmission has also been reported following organ transplantation from a donor who initially acquired the infection through a blood transfusion.
-Information from the US has shown that, depending on the sensitivity of the NAT assay used, the virus may take up to 104 days to clear.
+Information from the US has shown that, depending on the sensitivity of the NAT assay used, the virus may take up to 104 days to clear1.
 Additionally, it was reported that live virus can be demonstrated in some individuals who are seropositive for WNV antibodies.
 It was also noted that symptoms of headache and fever were poor indicators of WNV infection.
-A 2005 report from the US of WNV in organ transplant recipients indicated that WNV transmission through solid organ transplantation can occur from donors who are seropositive for WNV (IgM and IgG antibodies) and WNV NAT negative but there had been no such reports of transmission from blood donations.
+A 2005 report from the US of WNV in organ transplant recipients indicated that WNV transmission through solid organ transplantation can occur from donors who are seropositive for WNV (IgM and IgG antibodies) and WNV NAT negative5 but there had been no such reports of transmission from blood donations.

-There is a report from the US of two cases of probable transfusion-transmitted WNV from a common blood donor in 2006 despite a negative MP-NAT result at the time of donation.
+There is a report10 from the US of two cases of probable transfusion-transmitted WNV from a common blood donor in 2006 despite a negative MP-NAT result at the time of donation.
 The source of infection could not be proven because blood samples or co-components from the implicated donation were unavailable for testing; however, evidence of WNND in two recipients of blood products from a common donor with serologic evidence of recent infection (IgM antibody) at follow-up makes WNV transfusion-transmission probable.
-Because the two transfusion recipients were hospitalized for at least 2 weeks each before onset of WNND, neither patient was likely to have acquired infection from a mosquito bite.
+Because the two transfusion recipients were hospitalised for at least 2 weeks each before onset of WNND, neither patient was likely to have acquired infection from a mosquito bite.
 Furthermore, for the recipient who also underwent transplant surgery, transmission through the transplanted kidney is unlikely, given that neither the organ donor nor the other organ recipient had evidence of WNV infection.

 A pragmatic approach is needed in the UK.
 Donors with a history of WNV and/or a positive WNV NAT should be temporarily deferred pending investigation but may be returned to the donor panel after 120 days with the precaution of a negative WNV NAT test before reinstatement.
-No UK donors have been found to be WNV NAT positive during the period when routine WNV NAT screening of blood donors with relevant travel history has been performed in the NHSBT.
+No UK donors have been found to be WNV NAT positive during the periods when routine WNV NAT screening of blood donors with relevant travel history has been performed.